MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/next-gen-threat-and-vuln-mgt.md

 ## Next-generation capabilities
 Threat & Vulnerability Management is built-in, real-time, cloud-powered, fully integrated with Microsoft endpoint security stack, the Microsoft Intelligent Security Graph, and the application analytics knowledgebase.

-It is the first solution in the industry to automate the remediation process through integration with Microsoft Intune and Microsoft System Center Configuration Manager (SCCM) for patching, configuration changes, or upgrades.
+It is the first solution in the industry to bridge the Security Administion-IT Administration gap during the remediation process by creating a security task or ticket through integration with Microsoft Intune and Microsoft System Center Configuration Manager (SCCM).

 It provides the following solutions to frequently-cited gaps across security operations, security administration, and IT administration workflows and communication.
 - Real-time endpoint detection and response (EDR) insights correlated with endpoint vulnerabilities